MicrosoftDocs/azure-reference-other/studio-module-reference/permutation-feature-importance.md

 caps.latest.revision: 13
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ---
 # Permutation Feature Importance
 *Computes the permutation feature importance scores of feature variables given a trained model and a test dataset*

  Category: [Feature Selection Modules](feature-selection-modules.md)

-##  <a name="Remarks"></a> Module Overview
+##  <a name="Remarks"></a> Module overview

- You can use the [Permutation Feature Importance](permutation-feature-importance.md) module to compute a set of feature importance scores for your dataset, based on how much the performance of a model based on the dataset changes when the feature values are randomly shuffled.
+This article describes how to use the [Permutation Feature Importance](permutation-feature-importance.md) module in Azure Machine Learning Studio, to compute a set of feature importance scores for your dataset.
+You use these scores to help you determine the best features to use in a model.

+In this module, feature values are randomly shuffled, one column at a time, and the performance of the model is measured before and after.
+You can choose one of the standard metrics provided to measure performance.

- The scores that the module returns represent the change in the performance of a trained model, after permutation.
-You can configure the module to use any one of several standard performance metrics used for evaluation.
+The scores that the module returns represent the **change** in the performance of a trained model, after permutation.

- The module requires that you provide a test dataset, as well as an existing trained classification or regression model.

-## Understanding Permutation Feature Importance
- Permutation feature importance works by randomly changing the values of each feature column, one column at a time, and then evaluating the input model.
 Important features are usually more sensitive to the shuffling process, and will thus result in higher importance scores.

 This article provides a good general overview of permutation feature importance, its theoretical basis, and its applications in machine learning: [Permutation feature importance](http://blogs.technet.com/b/machinelearning/archive/2015/04/14/permutation-feature-importance.aspx)

-## How to Use Permutation Feature Importance
+## How to use Permutation Feature Importance

 To generate a set of feature scores requires that you have an already trained model, as well as a test dataset.

 1. Add the **Permutation Feature Importance** module to your experiment.
+You can find this module in the **Feature Selection** category.

-2. To the left input, connect a trained model.
+2. Connect a trained model to the left input.
 The model must be a regression model or classification model.

-3. To the right input, connect a dataset, preferably one that is different from the dataset used for training the model.
+3. On the right input, connect a dataset, preferably one that is different from the dataset used for training the model.
 This dataset is used for scoring based on the trained model, and for evaluating the model after feature values have been changed.

 4. For **Random seed**, type a value to use as seed for randomization.
 If you specify 0 (the default), a number is generated based on the system clock.

-     A value is optional but you should provide a value if you want reproducibility across runs of the same experiment.
+     A seed value is optional, but you should provide a value if you want reproducibility across runs of the same experiment.

 5. For **Metric for measuring performance**, select a single metric to use when computing model quality after permutation.